 Choice of Accommodation is about secret personal rivalry between Amit and his American wife, Megan.
 Their emotions are tested when they travel to Langford to attend the marriage of Pam Borden, with whom Megan suspects Amit of having had an affair.
 Both Only Goodness and Nobody’s Business have Indian Immigrant girls as protagonists, painfully seeking to balance their lives with their English and Egyptian counterparts, respectively.

 Jhumpa Lahiri is a master of captivating narratives.
-Her language flows uniformly, purposefully and gracefully ahead without many ripples.
+Her language flows with purpose and grace without many swirls and ripples.
 Her style is minimalist and restrained.
-Sentences are precise and apt.
-Her prose is deceptively simple like Hemingway’s and a casual reader risks overlooking the deep undercurrent, suffused with nuances.
+Sentences are precise and measured but suffused with nuances and a casual reader risks overlooking the undercurrent.
 “It was colder than Rome, a cold that emanated from stone, and instead of her leather jacket Hema now wore a peacoat of Kaushik’s, grateful for the weight over her shoulders, remembering that other coat of Kaushik’s she’d so hated wearing when she was a girl, back when they were nothing but already something to each other.”

-She doesn’t believe much in floral sentences but her prose is not bereft of imageries and symbolism.
-Planting flowers in unyielding soils of the backyard have a deeper symbolic meaning in the title story.
+She doesn’t bank upon a floral diction and yet the prose is not bereft of imagery and symbolism.
+Planting flowers in unyielding soils has a deeper meaning in the title story.
 Sarcophagi appear twice in Going Ashore and aptly hint at the futures in store for Hema and Kaushik.

 The progress of stories in the collection marks an evolution in the concepts of home and belongingness.
 The further we move, the more we find home and identity becoming fluid concepts for the cast.
 “It didn’t matter where she was in the world, or whether or not she was dying; she had always given everything to make her homes beautiful, always drawn strength from her things, her walls.
 But Kaushik never fully trusted the places he’d lived, never turned to them for refuge.
 From childhood, he realized now, he was always happiest to be outside, away from the private detritus of life.”